GEOG/EME 432

 PrintPrint

-Who is writing our climate policy?
+Who is developing our climate policy?
 It depends heavily on the scale of governance.
 For this discussion, we'll focus primarily on federal level energy policy - but keep in mind that similar networks exist at other scales.
 Let's take a look at the roles these groups play and how they work together.

 Legislators